Feline senses are significantly different from human senses.

 Yep.
 There is music made for cats!

 Cats have a hearing range of 55 Hz on the low-pitched scale and approximately 79 kHz on the high-pitched scale.
 This means they can hear 1.6 octaves of high frequencies more than humans can.
 For your furry pal to enjoy a certain song, it needs to be in a specific frequency.

 What Type Of Music Do Cats Enjoy Listening To?

 A feline’s brain can interpret specific notes as music when it’s tailored for a feline.
 For example, some composers out there have made truly groundbreaking cat music.
 One of the most famous tracks is called Cozmo’s Air by a team of researchers at the University of Wisconsin.

 Several studies have proven that felines do like cat-appropriate music to the extent that they even rub against the speakers.
-The secret of cat music is that the notes are similar in frequency to the notes feline purr to, or the low-pitched and high-pitched sounds they communicate with, such as meowing.
+The secret of cat music is that the notes are similar in frequency to the notes felines create when purring, or the low-pitched and high-pitched sounds they communicate with, such as meowing.

-Does this mean you should play cat-appropriate music to your kitten if you wish to ease its mood?
+Does this mean you should play cat-appropriate music to your kitten if you wish to ease their mood?
 Not necessarily.
 Unlike us, cats don’t need music to enjoy life.
 All they need is affection and healthcare.

-Feed your feline furball with high-quality cat food, don’t skip vet appointments, and cater to its entertainment needs.
-As long as you’re showing love and devotion to your pet, it won’t need any music to feel happy.
+Feed your feline furball with high-quality cat food, don’t skip vet appointments, and cater to your cat’s entertainment needs.
+As long as you’re showing love and devotion to your pet, they won’t need any music to feel happy.